luke-cheng/predictablywrong/src/server/README.md

 The server implements all endpoints defined in the [shared API documentation](../shared/readme.md):

-### Voting
+### Opinions
-- `GET /api/my-vote/:questionId` - Get user's vote for a specific question
+- `GET /api/my-vote/:questionId` - Get user's opinion for a specific question
-- `POST /api/vote` - Submit a vote
+- `POST /api/vote` - Submit an opinion

 ### Predictions
 - `GET /api/my-prediction/:questionId` - Get user's prediction for a specific question